brevzin/cpp_proposals/md/deducing-this.md

 };
 ```

 Consider invoking each of these functions with an lvalue of type `D`.
 We have no interest in changing template deduction rules, which means that `Self` in each case will be `D&`.
-We have several options:
+The design space consists of the following alternatives:

  1. `this` is a `B*` (non-`const` because the explicit object parameter is non-`const`), unqualified lookup looks in `B`'s scope first.
 This means that `f1` returns an `int&` (to `B::i`) and `f2` returns an `int&`. `f3` is ill-formed, because `std::forward<D&>` takes a `D&` and we're passing in a `B&`, which is not a conversion that can be done implicitly. `f4` returns a `double&` to `D::i`, because while `*this` is a `B`, `self` actually is the object parameter, hence is a `D`.
  2. `this` is a `D*` (non-`const`), but unqualified lookup looks in `B`'s scope.
 This means that `f1` returns an `int&`, but `f2` returns a `double&`. `f3` and `f4` both return `double&`.